 For dance artists, dance providers and organisations, BEEE Creative, supported by Arts Council England and Creative Hertfordshire, is offering a training programme for artists who work with adults over 55 years old.

-Workshop 2: Dance for people with Parkinson's
+Workshop 2: Introductory dance workshop on delivering dance for people living with Parkinson’s

 Workshop 3: Dance for people living with dementia

 Delivered by Green Candle Dance.

 Mid Herts Centre for Music and Arts, Birchwood Avenue, Hatfield, Hertfordshire AL10 0PS

 Tickets: Free to practitioners living or working in Hertfordshire. £15 for practitioners outside of Hertfordshire.